ansible/ansible/docs/docsite/rst/user_guide/playbooks_blocks.rst

   handlers:
      - name: run me even after an error
        debug:
-         msg: 'this handler runs even on error'
+         msg: 'This handler runs even on error'

+.. versionadded:: 2.1

+Ansible also provides a couple of variables for tasks in the ``rescue`` portion of a block:

+ansible_failed_task
+    The task that returned 'failed' and triggered the rescue.
+For example, to get the name use ``ansible_failed_task.name``.

+ansible_failed_result
+    The captured return result of the failed task that triggered the rescue.
+This would equate to having used this var in the ``register`` keyword.

 .. seealso::